Afia Likki Offers New Career Path for WASSCE Graduates, Promotes Her Soap Business

 WAEC is expected to present additional findings and recommendations to guide teachers, school heads, and policymakers in preparing students for future examinations.

-YEN.com.gh earlier reported that President John Dramani Mahama expressed his concerns about the national performance.
+YEN.com.gh earlier reported that President John Dramani Mahama expressed his concerns about the national performance of WASSCE 2025 candidates.

-Speaking at the launch of the STEMBox initiative, he acknowledged the troubling results and called for immediate action.
+Speaking at the launch of the STEMBox initiative on Friday, December 5, 2025, the President acknowledged the troubling results and called for immediate action.

 Read also

-He tasked the Minister of Education, Haruna Iddrisu, with conducting a thorough review of the examiner reports to identify the causes of the decline.
+He has tasked the Minister of Education, Haruna Iddrisu, with conducting a thorough investigation into the factors contributing to the unimpressive performance.

 Proofreading by Samuel Gitonga, copy editor at YEN.com.gh.